 If you’re working from home because of lockdown rules, and your household bills are higher as a result, make sure you claim the additional tax relief you’re entitled to.

-Since 6 April this year, employers have been able to pay their employees up to £6 a week tax-free to help them cover household expenses such as heating and electricity while they work from home.
+Since last year, employers have been able to pay their employees up to £6 a week tax-free to help them cover household expenses such as heating and electricity while they work from home.
 However, lots of companies are currently unable to do this, as the pandemic has left them struggling financially.

-If your employer isn’t paying you an additional working from home allowance, you can claim tax relief of £6 a week directly from HMRC, without having to provide any evidence of the extra costs you’ve had to pay.
+If your employer isn’t paying you an additional working from home allowance, you can claim tax relief on £6 a week directly from HMRC for both this tax year and the previous tax year, without having to provide any evidence of the extra costs you’ve had to pay.
 Bear in mind that you can’t claim this allowance if you choose to work from home – you’ll only be eligible if you’ve had to work from home.
 Here’s what you need to know.

 How much tax relief can I claim?

 The amount of tax relief you’ll be able to claim depends on the rate at which you pay tax.
 For example, basic rate taxpayers, who pay tax at 20% and claim tax relief on £6 a week would receive £1.20 a week in tax relief (20% of £6).
 Over a year, this would mean they can reduce the amount of tax they pay by £62.40.